JaydenAbril/PythonProject/readme.txt

   while the == True:
     print(" ")
     time.sleep(1.5)
-    print("What is the only mammal that can't jump?") print(" ")
+    print("2.
+What is the only mammal that can't jump?") print(" ")
     print("A. Giraffes, B. Kangaroos, C. Lions, D. Elephants ") print(" ")